nobody-g/AMA-net/GETTING_STARTED.md

 # Using Detectron

-This document provides brief tutorials covering DensePose for inference and training on the DensePose-COCO dataset.
+This document provides brief tutorials covering AMA-net for inference and training on the DensePose-COCO dataset.
 This document is a modified version of the [`detectron/GETTING_STARTED.md`](https://github.com/facebookresearch/Detectron/blob/master/GETTING_STARTED.md).

 - For general information about DensePose, please see [`README.md`](README.md).